blb1981/react-redux-router/readme.md

-# React/Redux/Router Basics
+# React/Redux/Router Notes

-Simple app to learn the basics of a React SPA using react-router and redux.
+A simple Notes app to learn the basics of a React SPA using react-router and redux.